Skip to main content

 Protocol: Rain

 This anime is about a man named Shun.
 He quit gaming after his father died and his sister became disabled due to an accident.
 However, he learns that his childhood friend's family, the Inatsuki family, is in a great amount of debt.
-In order to help pay the debt, Shun joins the game tournament known as the Xaxerion Championship.¹
+To help pay the debt, Shun joins the game tournament known as the Xaxerion Championship.¹

 Immodesty